griffithlab/civicpy/docs/user/civic.rst

 .. function:: get_all_gene_ids()

 	Queries CIViC for a list of all gene IDs.
-Useful for passing to :func:`get_genes_by_id` to first check cache for any previously queried genes.
+Useful for passing to :func:`get_genes_by_ids` to first check cache for any previously queried genes.

 Analogous methods exist for :class:`Variant`, :class:`Assertion`, :class:`Source`, and :class:`Evidence`: